sophiebmoore00/personal-site/content/authors/admin/_index.md

   url: https://www.calpoly.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: Undergraduate quantitative political science student at Cal Poly SLO
+bio: Quantitative political science student at Cal Poly SLO

 # Interests to show in About widget
 interests: